 When I arrived at this vantage point, the sky was fully overcast but I never give up.
 A half-hour later the clouds broke and I was gifted God rays from heaven.
 I went ballistic.

 A few months later I was on a flight somewhere east of Krakatoa when I spotted this image gracing a double-page spread in the onboard inflight magazine.
 My photo was used in an ad placed by the India National Tourist Board for their “Incredible India” campaign.
 I couldn’t resist showing it to the flight attendant as I pointed out the byline and handed her my business card for validation.
 She was so excited she gave me a bottle of complimentary wine.

 Hey, it was later I realized I should have kept that magazine for similar use on a future flight. 🙂

 Shah Jahan ordered the Taj Mahal be built as a magnificent mausoleum for the deceased wife he had loved so much.
 She died giving birth to their fourteenth child.
 The Shah was so heartbroken that his hair, it is said, turned grey almost overnight.
-He spared no expense in the construction of the Taj.
-It’s marble inlay work is encrusted with thousands of semiprecious stones.
+(But I’m guessing that after fourteen kids his hair probably turned grey with the stress of trying to remember all his kid’s names.)
+Nevertheless, he spared no expense in the construction of the Taj.
+Its marble inlay work is encrusted with thousands of semiprecious stones.
 Twenty thousand highly skilled craftsmen labored more than twenty years to construct this incredible edifice.
 Before it’s completion, however, Shah Jahan was overthrown by his own son and imprisoned in the Red Fort two miles away.
 He was left with only a tiny window to view this sacred burial site until his dying day.